I wanted to add a Wordpress site to my local server where I mirror a number of web sites. These are the steps I took to get there.

 NB: At this point you'll either have to give group write permissions to the public_html directory or manually create the wp-config.php file with the suggested contents.

 Any comments? email me.
-Last update January 2018
+Added January 2018 Last update October 2018